sorooshafiee/ADA-SAF-Project/Overview_of_work_done.md

 ### Mobility pattern

-Main tools were geopandas and geojson files
+Main tools were geopandas and geojson files.

 Steps were following: